meain/blog/_posts/2019-05-06-automatically-ls-after-cd.md

 fi
 ```

 OK, if that looks like some weird mess, don't worry.
-Let me explain.
+I'll explain.

-So, `zsh` lets you run functions after running a command that will run after any command that will change directory.
+So, `zsh` lets you run some functions after running anything that will change directory.
-That is listed in this variable called `chpwd_functions`.
+The commands that are run are listed in this variable called `chpwd_functions` and you can add more to the list.

-So what we do here in the code is create a function `list_all` which just does an ls and add it to the list of commands
+So what we do here in the code is create a function(`list_all` in our case) which just does an ls and add it to the list of commands
 that will be run after a change in dir happens.

 There is just some check happening to make sure that the function is not already in the list before we add it.
 That is